Staff Memorials

 She is survived by three children: Suzanne (Steve) Carlson of Evanston, IL, Mary (Navin) Sinha of Somerset, NJ, and Jeff (Kellie) Shultz of Sioux Falls.
 She also is survived by eight grandchildren and six great grandchildren.
 Her husband, John, her third daughter, Sally, as well as Sally’s husband Keith Zuelke, pre-deceased Dorothy.

-After Dorothy’s graduation from Northwestern University in 1935, she returned to Sioux Falls and taught French and English at Washington High School.
+Sioux Falls and taught French and English at Washington High School.
 In 1938, she married John Shultz, an attorney at Bailey, Vorhees, Woods, and Fuller, the predecessor of Woods, Fuller, Shultz and Smith.

 Dorothy was a member of P.E.O.
 Chapter AQ for 70 years, during which time she served as its President in 1969.
 She also served on the Board of Directors of the Sioux Falls chapter of United Way.
 During her years of community service, Dorothy served as treasurer for RISE, (River Improvement Society.)
 In the 1970s she founded FISH, a group of Christian people who volunteered their ser vices to help those in need on a person-to-person basis.In recognition of her community activities, she received the YWCA’sHumanitarian and Community Service Award.